haniffalab/HCA_skin/readme.md

 # HCA Skin single cell analysis

-This repository contains code used for the analysis of the HCA Skin samples.
+This repository contains code used for the analysis of the Human Cell Atlas Skin samples *(Fletcher, Vegh, Reynolds et al., 2019, manuscript submitted).*

-All files in the R directory were sourced.
+All files in the 'R' directory were sourced prior to analysis.
+Unprocessed count files were loaded into one object as described in the 'data' directory, then cells were subset into four major groups and analysed.
+Finally, cell type annotations and raw counts were exported and uploaded to ArrayExpress.
 Please see `sessioninfo.txt` for the version of R packages used.

-The web portal files were made using the single cell analysis bundle (https://github.com/haniffalab/scRNA-seq_analysis), set up on a high-performance computing cluster of the School of Computing, Newcastle University.
+The web portal (https://developmentcellatlas.ncl.ac.uk/access/hca_skin_access) files were made using the single cell analysis bundle (https://github.com/haniffalab/scRNA-seq_analysis), set up on the School of Computing Science HPC Facility, Newcastle University.

+See [Human Cell Atlas](https://www.humancellatlas.org) for more details.